kinecosystem/kin-core-docs/docs/android.md

 ### Retrieving Balance

-To retrieve the balance of your account in KIN call the `getBalance` method:
+To retrieve the KIN balance of your account, call the `getBalance` method:

 ```java
 Request<Balance> balanceRequest = account.getBalance();